wp-plugins/constant-contact-api/readme.txt

 1. Upload `constant-contact-api` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Click the new main menu item called "Constant Contact".
-4. You'll need to enter your username and password on the settings page.
+4. You'll need to enter your username and password on the settings page then save the page to see your contact lists.
-5. Also configure the "Register Page Settings" to get the checkbox or list selection displayed on the user register page.
+5. Now Configure the "Register Page Settings" to get the checkbox or list selection displayed on the user register page.
 6. Alternatively configure the signup widget and display a dynamic sidebar (enable on the admin widgets page) or place the code below directly into your template and it will output the signup form wherever you like:

 `<?php